Last Updated on May 10, 2023

 See this guide to the best LGBTQI-friendly nightlife in Paris for suggestions on where to spend a night out, post-Pride.
 Many places outside the Marais will also be celebrating on the day.

 Events for the Annual Quinzaine des Fiertés (Pride Fortnight Festival)

-See this page for a list of events in the capital in the run-up to the main Pride march/party on the 26th, and through July 3rd.
+See this page for a list of events in the capital in the run-up to the main Pride march/party on the 24th, and through early July.
 The page is in French, but you can use Google Translate to aid understanding if need be.